Robert Boskovic: Cavalry FC (loan)

 On March 11, 2020, Boskovic re-signed with Toronto and was subsequently loaned to Canadian Premier League side Cavalry FC for the 2020 season.
 He made his debut for Cavalry on August 16 against Valour FC.

 Pacific FC

 On August 10, 2021, he signed with Pacific FC of the Canadian Premier League.
 After the 2021 season, he left the club.

 Serbian White Eagles

 Boskovic signed with the Serbian White Eagles before the 2024 season and participated in the Royal CSL Cup.
 In the early stage of the season, he helped the Serbs win the Royal CSL Cup against Scarborough SC.
-Throughout the season, the Serbs would secure the regular season title.
+Throughout the season, the Serbs would secure the regular-season title.
+In 2025, he helped the Serbs secure a playoff berth by finishing second in the standings.
+In the playoffs, the Serbs qualified for the championship finals, where Scarborough defeated them.

 International career

 Boskovic was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.